Human normal immunoglobulins - supply shortage

 The shortages are not related to a quality defect of the products or a safety issue.

-This information may change.
+The shortage affects a number of EU Member States.
 For up-to-date information about the status of a medicine shortage in a particular EU/EEA Member State, consult the national shortage register or contact the national competent authority.

 EMA’s SPOC working party is closely monitoring the supply situation and engaging with the marketing authorisation holders to identify measures to mitigate the impact of the supply shortage.

 The SPOC working party is responsible for monitoring and reporting events that could affect the supply of medicines in the EU.
+Summaries of the SPOC working party meetings can be found here: Medicine Shortages SPOC Working Party meetings.

 • In case of shortage, you should follow local and national guidance which may include prioritisation of indications or use of alternative treatment options.